nextgis-borsch/lib_gdal/README.md

 | **plscenes** | **yes** | CURL | Former OGR format |
 | cad | no | no | GSoC 2016 |

 # Network drivers

-Available network (GNM) drivers for now (by all driver dirs in sources):
+Available network (GNM) drivers for now (by all driver directories in sources):

 | Driver | Cmaked | External dependencies | Notes |
 |---|:-:|---|---|